Our theme for 2026:

 Community-based nonprofit organization: Must hold primary employment at a 501c3 registered community-based organization with a sustainability mission and limited resources for conference attendance.
 University-based centers and institutes are not eligible.

 Professional: All other participants, regardless of sector.
+This category includes postdocs.

-Early Registration: Registration before April 22nd
+Early Registration: Registration before May 6th

 Late Registration (for participants who are not session speakers): Registration after June 8th